loicleray/WOAH_WAHIS.ReportRetriever/README.md

 Admittedly this code isn't very pretty, but it gets the job done!

 ## What happens after I run the program?
 The program will make a list of reports that fit your criteria.
 For each report in the list it will access the report data, extract the outbreak from the data and append them to a excel spreadsheet.
 A new spreadsheet is saved after every 250 reports it processes.
+There is a loading bar that shows the programs progress.
+However, the progress bar shows rough estimates only, time estimates are not very accurate.

 To understand the outputted spreadsheets, you need to understand the information contained in each report.
 The "DOCUMENTATION.md" file has a section called "Understanding the contents of an individual report" which explains this in detail.

 # USAGE: Understanding the outputted data.
 I am going to leave this blank for the time being.
 If people use this I will elaborate on report contents.